The good, the bad and the downright ugly

 Catharsis for Mark Ramprakash, who finally made his first Test hundred, in Bridgetown today.
 It came in his 24th Test, almost seven years after his debut, and it was a lovely innings.
 England were in trouble at 53 for 4, but Ramprakash and Graham Thorpe - who made a workmanlike 103 - saw them to 403.
 From there they dominated, despite a couple of bludgeoning assaults from the recalled Philo Wallace, but rain allowed only 18 overs on the last day and the match was drawn.

 Even neutrals were breathless when the first ODI in Karachi on India's first tour to Pakistan for 15 years genuinely lived up to the hype.
-India actually slowed down but still monstered their way to 349.
+India actually slowed down at one stage in their innings but still monstered their way to 349.
 When Pakistan were 34 for 2 in the eighth over, the match looked settled.
 But Inzamam-ul-Haq (122) and Yousuf Youhana (73) led the fightback at nine an over.
-Moin Khan was caught off the last ball trying hit the six Pakistan needed to win.
+Moin Khan was caught off the last ball trying to hit the six Pakistan needed to win.
 In the final analysis, Pakistan's 20 no-balls to India's two cost them the game.

 West Indies' first double-centurion is born.
 Opener Clifford Roach played in their first 16 Tests, and cracked a blistering five-hour 209 against England in Georgetown in 1929-30 to set them up for their first win.
 It was an odd series for Roach: in the previous match he had bagged a pair, and in the game before that, he had made his first Test century.
 At his best he was a glittering stroke-maker, second only to George Headley as West Indies' premier batsman.
 He died in his native Trinidad in 1988.